HegemanLab/galaxy-tardis/tardis-intro.md

 ### TARDIS Command - `transmit`

-- Transmits to one S3 bucket the backup configuration data gathered by the `backup` command.
+- Transmits to the S3 config bucket
+    - the backup configuration data gathered by the `backup` command.
+    - the installed tools from the toolshed(s) and
+        - the definitions needed to reconstruct the conda environments needed to support the tools
+        - but not the actual contents of the environments, which can be fairly large
-- Transmits to the other S3 bucket any datasets not currently on S3.
+- Transmits to the S3 dataset bucket any datasets not currently on S3.
 - Required Docker bind-mounts (defined by `tardis_envar.sh`):
     - `/export`
     - `/opt/s3/dest.s3cfg`
     - `/opt/s3/dest.config`
 ---

 ### TARDIS Command - `cron [hour24UTC]`